-(Open educa-theme-Dolls) Print and laminate.
-Use the different illustrations to decorate a corner of your daycare and present the theme to your group (and children’s parents) while decorating your daycare.
+(Open educa-theme-Dolls) Print and laminate the different elements representing the theme.
+Use them to present the theme to your group (and children’s parents) while decorating your daycare.

-(Open educa-decorate-Dolls) Print, laminate, and cut out the various items.
-Use them to decorate your daycare and set the mood for the theme.
+(Open educa-decorate-Dolls) Print, laminate, and cut out the illustrations.
+Use them to decorate your walls and set the mood for the theme.

-(Open garland-Dolls) Print.
-Let children decorate the items.
-Cut them out and use them to form a garland that can be hung within your daycare or near your daycare entrance.
+(Open garland-Dolls) Print and let children decorate the items.
+Cut them out and use them to form a garland that can be hung in your daycare or next to your daycare entrance.

 (Open group identification-Dolls) Print and laminate the documents.
-Use them to identify cubbyholes, naptime mattresses, etc.
+Use them to identify cubbyholes, naptime mattresses, and children’s personal belongings.

 (Open picture game-Dolls) Use the pictures to decorate your daycare or to spark a conversation with your group.
 Print, laminate, and store the pictures in a Ziploc bag or in your thematic bin.